-MADISON VALLEY RANCHLANDS GROUP Carcass and Disposal Program
+MADISON VALLEY RANCHLANDS GROUP Carcass Disposal Program

-The Madison Valley Ranchlands Group has been managing a carcass composting site and pickup program since 2018, one that is experiencing continued support and participation since its inception.
-"It's been increasing every year, which means that ranchers are buying into the program, and that it works," said Linda Owens, Project Director of the Madison Valley Ranchlands group.
+The Madison Valley Ranchlands Group (MVRG), a nonprofit supporting Montana's ranches and rangelands, has been managing a carcass composting site and pickup program since 2018, which has experienced continued support and participation since its inception.
+"It's been increasing every year, which means that ranchers are buying into the program, and that it works," said Linda Owens, project director of the MVRG.

-Many producers in this area are experiencing a rise in livestock-predator conflict associated with expanding grizzly bear and wolf populations.
+Many producers in the area are experiencing a rise in livestock-predator conflict associated with expanding grizzly bear and wolf populations.
 This program was created in an attempt to mitigate predator conflict and focuses on being as "rancher friendly" as possible.

-"We're trying not to put any more burden on (the ranchers) for dealing with the conflict that is starting to occur because of increasing carnivore populations and scavengers," Owens explains.
+"We're trying not to put any more burden on (the ranchers) who are dealing with the conflict that is starting to occur because of increasing carnivore populations and scavengers," Owens explains.
 The project offers a carcass pickup service available to ranchers in the surrounding areas, covering over 70 linear miles.

-Finding and Securing Carcasses: In the Madison Valley, producers are responsible for finding and securing carcasses prior to calling in for pickup.
+Finding and securing carcasses: In the Madison Valley, producers are responsible for finding and securing carcasses prior to calling in for pickup.
 If the carcass happens to be the result of a depredation, the Madison Valley Ranchlands Group has a handy saddlebag kit that includes depredation investigation information, and directions to secure the carcass with flagging and electric fencing when in open rangeland contexts.
-Further, a USDA Wildlife Services Range Rider who works a subset of national forest allotments among other duties, provides extra capacity out on the landscape to spot and secure depredations or deadstock.
+Further, a USDA Wildlife Services Range Rider who works a subset of national forest allotments, among other duties, provides extra capacity out on the landscape to spot and secure depredations or deadstock.

-Temporary or Permanent On-Ranch Facilities: Due to the readily available community-run carcass management program, temporary or permanent on ranch facilities are not widely utilized in the valley except for the larger ranches that have their own compost sites.
+Temporary or permanent on-ranch facilities: Due to the readily available community-run carcass management program, temporary or permanent on ranch facilities are not widely utilized in the valley except for the larger ranches that have their own compost sites.

 Transportation: Linda Owens is on-call with a winch-outfitted dump trailer to pick up any deadstock, whether it be a steer, horse, donkey or otherwise.
-The trailer was purchased using grant monies and Linda uses her personal 1 Ton truck to pull the trailer.
+The trailer was purchased using grant funding and Owens uses her personal one-ton truck to pull the trailer.
 Producers are also encouraged to bring their carcasses to the facility if they have the time and means to do so.
 This encourages producers to see the facility first hand and the process used to compost animal carcasses.